-By focusing on increasing the amount of fruits and vegetables at each meal and limiting salt, added sugar and saturated fat you can overhaul your eating patterns and become healthier.
+By focusing on increasing the amount of healthy food, fruits and vegetables at each meal and limiting salt, added sugar and saturated fat you can overhaul your eating patterns and become healthier.

 We at InnerBalance Health Center maintain a Gluten Free diet to support healing from brain trauma after the use of drugs and alcohol.
 Studies have proven Gluten cross reacts with brain tissue and can increase damage after brain trauma.